caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

     - He is a German industrial designer and retired academic who designed consumer products for Braun.
     - He is famous for inspiring Apple designer Jony Ive, who designed the iPod.

-**information_source: TAs please Slack out** Rams’s [10 Principles for Good Design](https://readymag.com/shuffle/dieter-rams/) for students to read later.
+**:information_source: TAs please Slack out** Rams’s [10 Principles for Good Design](https://readymag.com/shuffle/dieter-rams/) for students to read later.

 ## SLIDE 49
 Research is the first step in the UX design process.
 Without it, our work can only be based on our own experiences and assumptions, which are not objective.